Minivera/go-lander/README.md

 ![GitHub](https://img.shields.io/github/license/minivera/go-lander)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/minivera/go-lander)

-GO-Lander is an experimental library to help you build frontend applications with the power of Golang and Web Assembly (WASM).
+Lander is an experimental library to help you build frontend applications with the power of Golang and Web Assembly (WASM).
 It is heavily inspired by JavaScript frontend libraries such as React and aims to provide the smallest footprint possible.

 ---

-**GO-Lander is _very_ unstable and not tested.
+**Lander is _very_ unstable and not tested.
 If you decide to use it in a production application, please be aware that the API might change as we work on it.
 The lack of tests also means that there are likely undetected bugs in the diffing and mounting algorithms, which could cause issues in your apps.
 Please check the [example](./example) directory to see what kind of behavior we currently support.**